git/git.github.io/rev_news/drafts/edition-24.md

                   space if the bundle is not generated on the fly.

-		* At present, the Atlassian client is a script mimicing `git clone`, while a proper solution would involve the Git client.
+		* At present, the Atlassian client is a script mimicking `git clone`, while a proper solution would involve the Git client.

 		* Peff expressed his willingness to help Atlassian on